The Focal Quantal Response Equilibrium: Quantal Response Equilibrium

-By Brouwer's fixed point theorem, the first two properties of $\sigma$ imply the existence of the QRE.
+We call $\sigma_i:X_i\to \Delta^{J_i}$ the quantal response function of player $i$.
+The quantal response functions are non-empty and continuous.
+Hence, by Brouwer's fixed point theorem, the QRE exists.
 The utility of choosing $s_{ij}$, $\bar{u}_{ij}(p)=u_{i}(s_{ij}, p_{-i})$, is calculated using expected utility theory.
 However, it is immediate that the QRE can be defined for any utility theory as long as $\bar{u}_{ij}(p)$ is well-defined.
-However, for the equilibrium existence, $\bar{u}_{ij}(p)$ have to be continuous in probabilities to use Brouwer's fixed point theorem.
+However, for equilibrium existence, $\bar{u}_{ij}(p)$ must to be continuous in probabilities to use Brouwer's fixed point theorem.
 We now introduce our generalization of the QRE, called the \emph{Focal Quantal Response Equilibrium}.